bmaria7/WPNetwork/README.md

 # WP
-This repository is to get the data and codes that I used in my Working Papers
+This repository contains the datasets and source code used in my working papers.

 Please follow the steps below to run the .m code: